furra/welc_presentation2/PITCHME.md

 * We are all biased.
 * There are many cognitive biases and they all affect our decisions
+* Our decisions are not always rational
 * If we are aware of these biases, we can minimize their effect
-* We think we are rational, but we're not fully rational all the time
 * Important for understanding ourselves and relate effectively with others

 ---